 At the end of Quarter 1, 66.30% of our homes have a EICR completed within the last 5-years.

-Any category one and two remedial actions arising from the inspections are actioned immediately so there are no high or medium risk remedial actions raised that require completion.
+Any category one and two remedial actions arising from the inspections are actioned immediately, so there are no high or medium risk remedial actions raised that require completion.

 Tenant access continues to be the main challenge.
 Several properties are going through our no access process with applications being made to Court to grant warrants so we can gain access and complete the required EICR safety inspection.
 Consultation and discussion with tenants are on-going to see how we can promote/encourage better rates of access for all our inspection/safety activity.